Last updated on Nov 15, 2021

 7 Freelance Time Trackers to Up Your Productivity

-Using freelance time trackers is a great way to keep a record of your billable hours.
+Using a freelance time tracker is a great way to keep a record of your billable hours.
 Whether you charge with an hourly rate as some ghostwriters do, or you just want to improve your productivity, having a report of how much time you’ve spent on what is very helpful.

-With that in mind, we’ve got a list of five freelance time trackers that can help you become a more successful freelancer.
-These were chosen for their suitability to solo freelancers, first and foremost, rather than for those who usually work in a team.
-As such, the functions aren’t primarily about coordination or project management, but personal time management and productivity, rather than larger project management for teams.
+With that in mind, we’ve got a list of six freelance time trackers to help you become a more successful freelancer.
+These were chosen primarily to suit solo freelancers, though the last couple are also useful for those working on teams.
+For the most part, however, these time trackers assist with personal time management and productivity, rather than larger project management for teams.
 There are time tracking apps both for offline businesses and remote teams.
-We also considered the prices for which these are offered (and some are free!), so there’s something to suit every budget.
+We also considered the prices of these time trackers (and some are free!), so there’s something to suit every budget.

 💲 Fee: free for lite version, $12/month for premium (14-day trial)

 RescueTime has been around since 2007, and the company has had plenty of time to hone their app into a practical and easy-to-use tool.
 All you do is download this program as a desktop app, and it will start tracking your usage in the background.
 In other words, RescueTime will record what websites and apps you’re using, and the time you spend on them, while you’re doing it.

 On top of that, to keep you accountable, this app also does some AI wizardry and identifies sites that they deem productive or not (we’re sorry to say it, but Twitter would probably belong to the latter group).
-If you’re someone who uses social media for work, and Twitter happens to be a productive platform, then you can customize and change which sites are on your “naughty” and “nice” list.
+That said, if you use social media for work and Twitter happens to be a productive platform, you can customize and change which sites are on your “naughty” and “nice” lists.
 Based on this data, RescueTime also offers a tool to block distracting apps and sites, keeping temptation at bay.